Although this is not entirely false, using a single language for backend and frontend eases a lot the workflow of the team:

-In the Gravity team is composed by 5 developers, although everyone has their own preferences (for example, I prefer spending time in the backend than in the frontend), any developer in the team can work at any level of the application, without having to learn two languages.
+The Gravity team is composed of 5 developers, and although everyone has their own preferences (for example, I prefer spending time in the backend than in the frontend), any developer in the team can work at any level of the application, without having to learn two languages.
 So frontend bugs can be addressed by any developer, not just those dedicated to frontend.

 Another advantage of being able to write code in both frontend and backend is that, when a developer (or two when we are pairing) starts a new feature, the same person(s) will develop the feature from the beginning to its delivery.